TheStigh/MMM-WindyV2/README.md

 	- Can change between overlays
 	- Can zoom in & out
-	- At certain zoom level you get streets rather than just colors -- Commands for voice is at the bottom of this Readme
+	- At certain zoom level you get streets rather than just colors

+... commands for voice is at the bottom of this Readme

 ### CONFIGURATION
 You will need to get your own API key which can be obtained [here](https://api4.windy.com/api-key).